90-degree heat, humidity force cancelation of Twin Cities Marathon - UPI.com

 Organizers of the Twin Cities Marathon in Minneapolis and St. Paul, Minn., called off the race early Sunday when forecasts indicated record-breaking heat of 90 degrees and high humidity.
-File Photo by Lorie Shaull/Wikimedia Commons
+Photo courtesy of Twin Cities in Motion/X

 Oct.
-1 (UPI) -- Record-breaking, 90-degree temperatures predicted for Sunday prompted the organizers of the prestigious Twin Cities Marathon to cancel the event, fearing for the safety of the participants.
+1 (UPI) -- Record-breaking 90-degree temperatures predicted for Sunday prompted the organizers of the prestigious Medtronic Twin Cities Marathon to cancel the event, fearing for the safety of the participants.

 The Minneapolis-St. Paul, Minn., metro area set an all-time record high for Sept.
 30 on Saturday, with the temperatures reaching 88 degrees Fahrenheit, breaking the old mark of 87 set in 1897.